pankeny/Weather-Station/README.md

 * displays result in console.

 ### Soon
-* GUI,
+* GUI,//DONE
-* more parameters to display,
+* more parameters to display,//DONE